BONUS: learn directory structure

 the terminal goes back to the command line

-• I use tree to see what parent looks like now
+• I use tree to see what doe looks like now

 tree